ImageMagick/MagickCache/README.md

-# Magick Cache: an Efficient Image Cache
+# MagickCache: an Efficient Image Cache

-`The Magick cache is a work in progress.
+`The MagickCache is a work in progress.
 Do not use the cache in production services until the version is at least 1.0.0.
 It is currently 0.9.2.
-The Magick Cache requires ImageMagick version 7.1.0-0 or above.`
+The MagickCache requires ImageMagick version 7.1.0-0 or above.`

 The MagickCache provides methods and tools to cache images, image sequences, video, audio or metadata in a local folder.
 Any content is memory-mapped for efficient retrieval.
-Additional efficiences are possible by retrieving a portion of an image.
+Additional efficiencies are possible by retrieving a portion of an image.
 Content can persist or you can assign a time-to-live (TTL) to automatically expire content when the TTL is exceeded.
 MagickCache supports virtually unlimited content upwards of billions of images making it suitable as a web image service.

-The Magick Cache works in concert with [ImageMagick](https://imagemagick.org).
+The MagickCache works in concert with [ImageMagick](https://imagemagick.org).
 Download the [MagickCache](https://github.com/ImageMagick/MagickCache) and install.
 You'll now want to create the cache and populate it with images, video, and associated metadata.

-## Create a Magick Cache
+## Create a MagickCache
+The MagickCache works in concert with [ImageMagick](https://imagemagick.org).
+Download the [MagickCache](https://github.com/ImageMagick/MagickCache) and install.
+You'll now want to create the cache and populate it with images, video, and associated metadata.
 You'll need a place to store and retrieve your content.
 Let's create a cache on our local filesystem:

 ```